 Virtues are Caught

-Virtues are learned and lived across all dimensions of Saint Mary’s University including the classroom, residential life, athletics, and other co-curriculars.
-This includes mentoring by and interactions with and among all faculty, administration, and staff.
-Saint John Baptist de La Salle believed in the importance of role-modeling as evidenced by the care with which he mentored his teachers and his specification of the Twelve Virtues of a Good Teacher.
-Additionally, Saint Mary’s University participates with the international Lasallian network of schools, which strive to be examples of goodness in our world.
-This diverse and faith-filled Lasallian community is yet another layer of virtuous environmental context for our students.
-Thus, we whole-heartedly affirm that:
+Virtues are learned and lived across all dimensions of Saint Mary’s University including the classroom, residential life, athletics, and other co-curricular activities.
+This includes mentoring by and interactions with and among all faculty, administration, and staff.39 Saint John Baptist De La Salle believed in the importance of role-modeling as evidenced by the care with which he mentored his teachers and his specification of the Twelve Virtues of a Good Teacher.
+Additionally, Saint Mary’s University participates with the international Lasallian network of schools,40 which strive to be examples of goodness in our world.
+This diverse and faithfilled Lasallian community is yet another layer of virtuous environmental context for our students.41 Thus, we whole-heartedly affirm that:

 Provided with an educational culture that strives to model virtue and offers opportunities to practice and reflect upon virtue, students may increasingly experience their own inner stirring to pursue virtue.
-The hope is that virtue will be freely sought by students over time because they recognize its value and want to own and engage in their own character development.
+The hope is that virtue will be freely sought by students and, indeed, all of us, over time because they recognize its value and want to own and engage in their own character development.
 This is aided by opportunities provided by the university such as lectures, discussion groups, and service opportunities.